 Play Indian music on flights and in airports, urges aviation ministry

-The Indian Council for Cultural Relations had requested minister Jyotiraditya Scindia to make it mandatory for airlines and airports to play Indian music.
+The Indian Council for Cultural Relations had asked minister Jyotiraditya Scindia to make it mandatory for airlines and airports to play Indian music.

 The Ministry of Civil Aviation on Monday urged all airlines to play Indian music on their flights as well as at airports in the country, citing a request by the Indian Council of Cultural Research.